-What does Black Horse & Cherry Tree mean?
+What do you think Black Horse & Cherry Tree means?

 KT Tunstall: Black Horse & Cherry Tree Meaning